 The same products that prevent you from perspiring, and your perspiration itself, are the very same items that cause those nasty yellow armpit stains.
-Here is why:
+Here's why:

-- Aluminum-based antiperspirants contain pretty high levels of acid, and also have compounds that add to the staining process.
+- Aluminum-based antiperspirants contain pretty high levels of acid as well as compounds that add to the staining process.

-- Human sweat contains traces of urea—same stuff found in urine—which also has compounds that contribute to the staining, or more accurately "dying" of fabrics.
+- Human sweat contains traces of urea—the same stuff found in urine—which also has compounds that contribute to the staining, or more accurately "dying" of fabrics.

-Everyone seems to have some crazy method or concoction to rid your fabrics of sweat stains.
-But, what if you discovered three really simple solutions for preventing those stains from setting in the first place?
+Everyone seems to have some crazy method or concoction to rid fabrics of sweat stains.
+But what if you discovered three really simple solutions for preventing those stains from setting in the first place?
 Check these out!